cryostatio/cryostat-web/TESTING.md

 Where the `-u` flag tells Jest to update the snapshot and the `-t` flag specifies which test to update it for. `SPEC_NAME` is matched against the string passed into the `describe` call of the test file in question.
 For example, in `Recordings.test.tsx` the unit tests are housed inside of the `describe(‘<Recordings />’, ….)` block so in order to update the snapshot for the `Recordings` component, you would pass `-t=”<Recordings />”` to the above command.

 ### Tips

 * Use the `create` function from the `react-test-renderer` library to render components into their React virtual DOM representation for snapshot testing.
 See [here](https://javascript.plainenglish.io/react-the-virtual-dom-comprehensive-guide-acd19c5e327a) for a more detailed discussion on the virtual DOM.

-* If the component you would like to snapshot test uses `React.useEffect`, you may need to use the asyncrhonous `act` function from the `react-test-renderer` library to ensure the snapshot of the component is accurate. `React.useEffect` calls are run only after the render of a component is committed or "painted" to the screen.
+* If the component you would like to snapshot test uses `React.useEffect`, you may need to use the asynchronous `act` function from the `react-test-renderer` library to ensure the snapshot of the component is accurate. `React.useEffect` calls are run only after the render of a component is committed or "painted" to the screen.
 However, the nature of the virtual DOM is such that nothing is painted to the screen.
 Fortunately, the `act` function ensures that any state updates and enqueued effects will be executed alongside the render.

+* Some PatternFly components use random, dynamic strings as `ids` which will then be displayed as elements in the rendered React virtual DOM.
+These strings change upon every render, causing snapshots to fail even though the component under test is still functionally the same.
+This can be remedied by supplying [custom `ids` as props](https://github.com/patternfly/patternfly-react/issues/3518) to the culprit PatternFly child components inside the source file of the component under test.